 Over the next several months, LMB staff will continue to work with the previous MMBA leadership on final housekeeping items related to the unification.

-Beyond these opportunities, LMB also plans to establish a high-level Michigan Mountain Biking Alliance Workgroup, consisting of members from the Michigan mountain biking community and representatives from existing trail assocations.
-This hands-on committee will advise LMB on needs and desires of the mountain biking community and provide guidance on next steps to ensure the future success of MMBA under LMB’s umbrella.
+Beyond these opportunities, LMB has also established a high-level Michigan Mountain Biking Alliance Workgroup, consisting of members from the Michigan mountain biking community and representatives from existing trail associations.
+This hands-on committee advises LMB on needs and desires of the mountain biking community and provide guidance on next steps to ensure the future success of MMBA under LMB’s umbrella.

 You can express interest in Board or Workgroup service by filling out the Board/Committee Interest Form.